top of page

 The verb 'retreat' has its etymological origins in the Middle English word 'retret,' which was borrowed from the Old French term 'retret,' meaning 'a withdrawal.'
 Old French, in turn, derived 'retret' from the Latin word 'retractus,' the past participle of 'retrahere.'
 In Latin, 're' signifies 'back,' and 'trahere' means 'to pull' or 'to draw.'
 Thus, 'retreat' etymologically signifies the action of pulling back or withdrawing from a particular place, situation, or engagement.
 This word has retained its fundamental meaning throughout its historical development, representing the act of moving away or withdrawing, often in response to unfavorable circumstances or as a strategic maneuver.

-Quiz: Find the meaning of the verb retreat:
+Find the correct meaning of the verb retreat:

 Try Again!